huytq000605/Git-stats/README.md

 # Git-stats
-My first CLI Golang program\n
+My first CLI Golang program

 A CLI program that can show git stats for folders